 You will then have to pay the stamp duty and the official registration will be completed.

 To transfer the ownership of property and to make the title legally valid you have to submit a notarised application to the Land Register.
 This process normally takes about 65 days.

-See here for a list of notaries available to help you.
+See the Chamber of Notaries for a list of notaries available to help you.

-If you’re not from the EU or EEA, or your company that is a party to the deal is registered outside the EU and EEA, you’re allowed to buy a house or plot of land with the permission of the local authorities.
+If you’re not from an EU or EEA country, or your company that is a party to the deal is registered outside the EU and EEA, you’re allowed to buy a house or plot of land with the permission of the local authorities.
 In most cases, buying a flat has no restrictions.

 Estonia has an open electricity market.
 This means you can choose the cheapest supplier.

 The electricity price is set by a combination of the exchange price, your electricity consumption and competition.
 There is also a network service fee added to your bill.
 VAT is always added to the electricity price.